What Every Candidate Wants

 As I first mentioned in my article, “The Myth of the One-Page Personal Statement,” the first goal in writing a personal statement is to write one that someone will actually read.
 Such a personal statement needs to be interesting, cohesive and efficient.
 To do so, it needs to tell, in a forthright manner, your particular story.

 The problem comes from forcing a candidate to tell a story that is not actually his or her story.
 Take for example the cardiology candidate I mentioned earlier.
 Forcing that candidate to start his or her personal statement by describing first where his or her interest in medicine came from would result in a painful beginning to the personal statement and one that would not at all be interesting to read.

-On the other hand, take the other example of the candidate who knew early in life that he or she wanted to pursue a career in medicine but who did not know until medical school which specialty he or she wanted to follow.
-Forcing that candidate to start at the point of when he or she decided what specialty to follow would result in a personal statement that starts in the middle of the story.
+On the other hand, take the other example of the candidate who knew early in life they wanted to pursue a career in medicine but did not know until medical school which specialty they wanted to follow.
+Forcing that candidate to start at the point of when they decided what specialty to follow would result in a personal statement that starts in the middle of the story.
 It would lack depth, be uninteresting to read and be incapable of achieving the goals of a personal statement.

 No Matter Your Story, Have Confidence in It